Message from Owner

 That took care of resilience.
 Clients had a stable technology platform that did not get in their way – it worked – that's the way it should be… the least you should expect.

-That’s a big gain, but once you have that in place, you can take an even more significant step that very few businesses can take.
+That's a significant gain, but once you have that in place, you can take an even more critical step that very few businesses can take.

 Then you can improve your team's productivity significantly by using technology more effectively and strategically.
 That's a massive needle mover for most businesses today.